 - Having to navigate a new video conferencing platform when someone invites you to their meeting when you’re used to different workflows

 - Wandering through the office trying to find an open conference room

 - Realizing you can’t even use that conference room to join because the video hardware doesn’t connect to the meeting platform

 - Dialing a long string of characters and numbers to get into the meeting

 - Trying to join from the car, then needing to pull over so you can manually dial in

-- Joining, but not being able hear or see others (or vice versa)
+- Joining, but not being able to hear or see others (or vice versa)

 We believe there’s a better way.
-The focus of meetings shouldn’t be on the technology or platform, but on the people and the conversations taking place.
-Because when you arrive to the meeting on time, prepared, and ready to tackle the day’s agenda, your team works smarter.
+The focus of meetings shouldn’t be on the technology or platform but on the people and the conversations taking place.
+Because when you arrive at the meeting on time, prepared, and ready to tackle the day’s agenda, your team works smarter.

-Stay tuned over the coming weeks to learn how you can avoid these frustrating roadblocks and get into your meetings faster and easier.
+Stay tuned over the coming weeks to learn how to avoid these frustrating roadblocks and get into your meetings faster and easier.